Biden administration wants the finance sector to face up to climate risk

 In recent weeks, the Treasury Department and the Federal Reserve have highlighted the ballooning costs of extreme weather linked to climate change and also flagged the potential danger to businesses, banking and investments that could come from a rocky transition away from an economy rooted in fossil fuels.

-“Climate change poses a major threat to U.S. financial stability, and I believe we must move urgently and assertively in utilizing our wide-ranging and flexible authorities to address emerging risks,” Benham said in a statement to The Washington Post.
+“Climate change poses a major threat to U.S. financial stability, and I believe we must move urgently and assertively in utilizing our wide-ranging and flexible authorities to address emerging risks,” Behnam said in a statement to The Washington Post.
 He added that the agency’s “unique mission” and its attention to risk and prices “puts us on the front lines of this effort.”

 The CFTC action — one of several taken across the Biden administration in less than two months — could shift investment decisions around the nation by signaling to markets that it is costlier to invest in fossil fuels and other projects that could exacerbate global warming.
 At the same time, these policies could make it easier to finance clean energy and other efforts aimed at addressing climate change.

-Last fall, Benham helped oversee a report issued unanimously by one of the commission’s advisory panels calling on all federal financial regulators to develop strategies for addressing climate risk with their existing authorities.
-Benham and others think that if financial institutions don’t assess, monitor and manage climate risks, they could face debilitating losses or be unable to shift to a greener economy.
+Last fall, Behnam helped oversee a report issued unanimously by one of the commission’s advisory panels calling on all federal financial regulators to develop strategies for addressing climate risk with their existing authorities.
+Behnam and others think that if financial institutions don’t assess, monitor and manage climate risks, they could face debilitating losses or be unable to shift to a greener economy.

 Treasury Secretary Janet Yellen — who in her confirmation hearings called climate change “an existential threat to not only our environment, but also our economy” — has established a new senior position for climate.
 And the Securities and Exchange Commission on Monday requested public input on how to revise existing disclosure rules to include “consistent, comparable, and reliable information on climate change.”
 The Federal Reserve is also examining climate risks.